Rreis019/EstagioFefal-NextJsCrud/README.md

 <h1>Description</h1>
-Second project done in internship with the aim of learning how to use NextJs framework, tailWinds and others.
+Second project done in internship with the aim of learning how to use NextJs framework, TailWind and others.
 In this branch a project is done with login, registration and crud, but without backend, i.e. user data is stored locally.

 <h1>How to run</h1>
 <p>Open cmd go to the project directory and do</p>